Gochujang chicken breast that is steamed rather than roasted to keep the meat incredibly juicy and moist with a simple Korean-inspired coating.

 I've served this steamed gochujang chicken breast with some roasted sesame tenderstem broccoli and kimchi in these pictures.

-Adding rice will bulk out this dish effortlessly if you wanted to.
+Adding rice will bulk out this dish effortlessly if you want to.
 I would personally add egg fried rice, but plain rice would work well too.

 Equipment Used

 I only recommend specific brands of equipment if I think that it makes a material difference to a recipe.
-If you have any questions feel free to ask them in the comments section below the recipe.
+But if you have any questions, feel free to ask them in the comments section below the recipe.

 Steamed Gochujang Chicken Breast Recipe